posaune0423/vue-wordpress-theme-sample/README.md

 # docker-wordpress
 This repository is for setting up local Wordpress environment using docker.

-Also, upload_max_filesize in php.ini is configured by upload.ini for uploading files or folders which exceed default upload_max_filesize.
+Also, in this environment upload_max_filesize in php.ini is configured by upload.ini for uploading files or folders which exceed default upload_max_filesize.

 ## How to use